 How to grow sea kale from seed, division

-We start ours in undivided flats then pot up to 4" deep flats indoors 6-8 weeks before last frost.
-Or, direct sow in March or April in seed bed outdoors.
+Start indoors 4-6 weeks before last frost, plant out 4 weeks before frost.
+For fall harvest, transplant 13 weeks before first frost, without additional protection.
+In a hoophouse, you can plant 2-3 weeks later.
+Direct sow in March or April in seed bed outdoors.
 Plant out the first summer if vigorous or after last frost the second year.
 Prefers rich deep sandy loam soil, loosen soil to 2'.
-But like asparagus can be grown in a wide variety of soils and dry conditions after established.
 May be divided by root cuttings once established.
 Scarify, remove the round husk that holds the seed for better germination by rolling seeds between two cutting boards, a great kids activity.
 Needs winter protection in Zone 6 or cooler.
 Enjoy, a farm favorite.
 Soil pH 6.6-7.8.
 Hardiness zones 4-8.